TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/PasswordHasBeenResetEvent.rst

 =========================

 ..  versionadded:: 14.0
-    It is possible to add custom business logic after a Backend user reset their password using the new PSR-14 event.
+    It is possible to add custom business logic after a Backend user resets their password using the new PSR-14 event.

 The event :php-short:`\TYPO3\CMS\Backend\Authentication\Event\PasswordHasBeenResetEvent`